Sciss/FScape-next/README.md

 The current version `v` is `"3.6.0"`.

-The following sub modules are available:
+The following sub-modules are available:

     "de.sciss" %% "fscape-core"    % v  // core library
     "de.sciss" %% "fscape-lucre"   % v  // integration with SoundProcesses